-2. Ultrasound Confirmation
+2. Ultrasound Scan

-Ultrasonography is the most reliable method for diagnosis of twin pregnancy.
+An ultrasound scan is the most reliable method for diagnosis of twin pregnancy.
 The optimal time for diagnosis is in the first trimester or early second trimester.
 If two separate placentas are seen, dichorionic gestation is diagnosed.
 It is important to know the chorionicity as soon as possible during pregnancy because it can affect future management decisions.

 3. Doppler Heartbeat Count